sigcsets/sigcse2022/_authors/posters.md

 Please note that this award is separate from the [ACM Student Research Competition](/authors/src).
 Undergraduate students participating in the ACM Student Research Competition are not eligible for consideration of the CUR award.

 {% include submission-proposal.html %}

+## Presenting at SIGCSE TS 2021

+### Important Dates

+* TBD

+### How will I be presenting my work?
+(Posters)

+Poasters Track chairs will be in touch with presenters soon regarding information about presenting.